Face transplant: United States

-In a 31-hour operation starting on 4 May 2017, surgeons at the Cleveland Clinic transplanted a face donated from Adrea Schneider, who had died of a drug overdose, to Katie Stubblefield, whose face had been disfigured in a suicide attempt by rifle on 25 March 2014.
-As of 2018, Katie is the youngest person in the United States to have had a face transplant, age 21 at the time.
+In a 31-hour operation starting on 4 May 2017, surgeons at the Cleveland Clinic transplanted a face donated by Adrea Schneider, to Katie Stubblefield, whose face had been sustained severe injuries caused by gunshot wound on 25 March 2014.
+As of 2018, Katie is the youngest person in the United States to have had a face transplant, aged 21 at the time.
 Surgeons originally planned to leave her cheeks, eyebrows, eyelids, most of her forehead, and the sides of her face alone.
 However, because the donor face was larger and darker than Katie's, they made the decision to transplant the donor's full face.
-This holds the risk that in case of acute rejection in which the face must be removed, she would not have enough tissue for reconstructive surgery.
+This holds an increased risk of acute rejection in which case, the face must be removed.
+She did not have enough tissue for reconstructive surgery.
 Katie was featured on the cover of National Geographic in September 2018 for an article entitled "The Story of a Face."

-In July 2019, 68-year-old Robert Chelsea became the oldest person, as well as the first black person in the world, to receive a full face transplant.
-On 6 August 2013, Robert was involved in an horrific car accident, leaving burns over 75% of his body.
-The severe damage meant that Robert was missing significant facial elements such as a part of his nose, which limited his ability to eat and drink.
+In July 2019, 68-year-old Robert Chelsea became the oldest person, as well as the first black person in the world, to receive a full-face transplant.
+On 6 August 2013, Robert was involved in a car accident, leaving burns over 75% of his body.
+The severe injuries meant that Robert was missing significant facial elements such as a part of his nose, which limited his ability to eat and drink.
 Functionality was important to Robert and was a key reason behind his pursuit of the surgery.
 In 2016, a face transplant was first discussed.
 Yet, health care disparities have led to a lack of black organ donations.
-This meant that Robert waited two years to find a face that matched something close to his own complexion.
+This meant that Robert had to wait for two years to find a face that matched something close to his own complexion.
 The surgery was performed on 27 July 2019 at Brigham and Women's Hospital.

 In February 2024, 30-year-old Derek Pfaff received a full-face transplant from an anonymous donor.
-Pfaff had previously shot himself in the face during a suicide attempt in March 2014, 10 years prior to the surgery.
+Pfaff had previously sustained a gunshot wound in March 2014, 10 years prior to the surgery.
 The results of the surgery were later revealed in November 2024.